oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Let's look at the reserveStockItem method, you'll see that the code uses a minimumChange to ensure that at least a certain number of items are taken.

 ```
-if (itemRequest.getRequestedCount() <= minimumChange.getMinimumChange()) {
+if (itemRequest.getRequestedCount() < minimumChange.getMinimumChange()) {
 			// didn't meet the minimum requirement, log the failed request and throw the log
 			// message as an error
 			String problemDetails = "The reservation of " + itemRequest.getRequestedCount() + " items of "
-					+ itemRequest.getRequestedItem() + " fails because it's <= than the minimum delta of "
+					+ itemRequest.getRequestedItem() + " fails because it's less than the minimum delta of "
 					+ minimumChange.getMinimumChange();
 			log.warning(problemDetails);
 			throw new MinimumChangeException(problemDetails);
 		}
 ```

-We can test this by running the service (from now on we're going to assume that you remember to stop the old instance of the program before starting the new one) requesting the reservation of a single item (by default MinimumChange contains a value of 2, so lets see what happens when we request a single Pencil)
+We can test this by running the service (from now on we're going to assume that you remember to stop the old instance of the program before starting the new one) requesting the reservation of a single item (by default MinimumChange contains a value of 3, so lets see what happens when we request two Pencils)

 - Run a **curl** command, we **expect an error**
   - `curl -i -X POST -H "Content-Type:application/json" -u jill:password  -d '{"requestedItem":"Pencil", "requestedCount":2}' http://localhost:8080/store/reserveStock`